Cabbage, Sausage and Potato Soup

 The second most important ingredient here is a good package of kielbasa sausage.
 Really, you can use just about any kind of smoked sausage here (or even bratwurst).
 But I’m partial to kielbasa here with its smoky, garlicky flavors (that usually include caraway, too).
 You’re welcome to use traditional pork sausage here, or chicken or turkey or vegan sausage.
 You pick.

-Begin by sautéing the sausage for a few minutes until it is lightly browned.
+Begin by sautéing the sausage for a few minutes in a large stockpot (affiliate link) until it is lightly browned.
 Then transfer it to a separate plate to save for later.

 Sauté the rest of your veggies and all of that cabbage, then add the remaining ingredients and let the soup simmer until those potatoes are nice and tender.
 Season with salt and pepper (I recommend extra black pepper with this one), and soon enough…